jbwong05/UCSD-A2F-Events/README.md

 # Project Status
 Extensive testing has not yet been performed, but the application is currently functional on the Samsung Galaxy S4 running Android 5.0.1, the Pixel 3 running Android 9.0, and the Pixel 3 running Android 10.0.

+# Note
+The app will take longer to display events upon the very first run due to the need to download images in the background.
+Every subsequent run following the very first one often will likely not suffer from this issue unless several images are needed to be downloaded due to event update or addition.
+Faster download methods to reduce waiting and lag time are being explored.